What is a modelled data source?

 - With a modelled data source, you create a formula once and then reuse the modelled data source in all applicable formulas and Klips.

 - When you modify and save a modelled data source, all associated formulas and Klips are automatically updated.

-The Modeller’s design focuses on simplifying the process of creating a modelled data source and clarifies the relationship between your raw data and the model you will create based on that data.
+Our design focuses on simplifying the process of creating a modelled data source and clarifies the relationship between your raw data and the modelled data source you will create based on that data.

 - The data in a modelled data source is always represented in a tabular (versus tree-structured) format, making your data easier to understand and visualize.
-The relationship between tabular columns in the data source and columns in the Modeller’s preview area is more obvious than when using tree data.
+The relationship between tabular columns in the data source and columns in the preview area when modelling is more obvious than when using tree data.

-- Most of the data manipulation, including combining data with multiple sheets into one table, is performed in the model, streamlining and simplifying Klip building in the Klip Editor.
+- Most of the data manipulation, including combining data with multiple sheets into one table, is performed when modelling, streamlining and simplifying Klip building in the Klip Editor.

 How do I create a modelled data source?

 You create a modelled data source from an existing data source.

 When modelling, you define and manipulate the data you want to include by applying formulas and properties and settings, such as date/time, number, currency, and text formats.